 Authentic partnership.
 We will work in partnership with grant partners while also being cognizant of and attempting to mitigate the power dynamics that are a typical part of the philanthropic relationship.

 Accountability.
 We will hold itself accountable for adhering to these principles and develop metrics to measure our progress on these principles and our impact on structural racism and racial inequality in health.

 Our Early History

-To support the expansion of health care access at the community level, the Foundation set up a grants program with clearly defined objectives such as improving care for low-income and disadvantaged residents, helping them navigate through the health care system, and strengthening advocacy on their behalf.
+To support the expansion of health care access at the community level, the Foundation set up a grant program with clearly defined objectives such as improving care for low-income and disadvantaged residents, helping them navigate through the health care system, and strengthening advocacy on their behalf.
 The early years were also devoted to gaining a complete and accurate understanding of who in Massachusetts was uninsured or underinsured, and why.
 Over time, our research reports and "summit meetings" helped move lawmakers, advocates, and other health care leaders toward consensus on what should be done to solve the problem.
-The Foundation's signature achievement in this regard was the Roadmap to Coverage initiative, which provided a framework for the discussion, advocacy, and policymaking that led to enactment of the state?s landmark health reform law in 2006.
+The Foundation's signature achievement in this effort was the Roadmap to Coverage initiative, that provided a framework for the discussion, advocacy, and policymaking that led to enactment of the state's landmark health reform law in 2006.

 I think we developed a very good model by investing in sound, independent research and policy development, in outreach, education and advocacy, and also in the community providers that care for our most disadvantaged neighbors.
-What I certainly didn't foresee at the outset was the magnitude of the impact the Foundation would have, both through its grantmaking and as a catalyst for Massachusetts health reform. - Philip Johnston, chairman of the Foundation's board since its inception.
+What I certainly didn't foresee at the outset was the magnitude of the impact the Foundation would have, both through its grantmaking and as a catalyst for Massachusetts health reform. - Philip Johnston, founding chairman of the Foundation's board.